30 B2B SMS Marketing Examples for 2026

 Checklist before sending

-See How Texting Can Change the Way You Reach Leads—Try TextUs!
+See How Texting Can Change the Way You Reach Leads With TextUs

-If your team is still relying on email marketing and phone calls to reach leads and clients, you're missing opportunities that could be closed with a simple text.
+If your sales team still relies on email marketing and phone calls to reach leads and clients, you may be missing opportunities that could turn into immediate sales.

-TextUs is an SMS platform built specifically for business texting, giving your team a smarter way to connect.
-From small businesses to enterprise teams, it helps you text with purpose and scale.
+TextUs is a B2B mobile marketing platform built specifically for business texting, giving your team a smarter way to connect.

-With features like text templates, shared inboxes, SMS scheduling, and CRM integrations, you can reach prospects faster and keep communication organized across your team.
+With features like campaign scheduling, smart automation, AI-powered messaging, and customer relationship management (CRM) integrations, you can reach prospects faster and keep your team's communication organized.

-Book a demo with TextUs today to see how you can make texting part of your daily workflow!
+Book a demo with TextUs today to see how this SMS platform can make texting part of your daily workflow!

 FAQs About B2B SMS Marketing Examples